Have you heard of Edwin Gordon’s “Music Learning Theory” (MLT)?

 One of the most important things he describes is how we understand and process music by singing in our minds.
 He invented a term to describe this: AUDIATION.
 Audiation is not the same as auditory perception which occurs simultaneously when we receive sound through the ear.
 It’s the cognitive process in which the brain gives meaning to musical sound by capturing the internal logic of the relationships that weave sounds.
 Nor should it be confused with theoretical explanations, which talk about music and have only an intellectual component.
 “Audiation” is to music what thinking is to language.

-Some things I like about his vision are:
+Some things I like about Gordon’s vision are:

 - I love the idea of audiation.
 It makes total sense to me!